 What is stereotactic radiation (SRS/SRT)?
 How does it work?

 Stereotactic radiation, also commonly referred to as SRS, is a new way to deliver advanced radiation therapy with increased effectiveness and efficiency.
 SRS/SRT is a nonsurgical procedure that has been proven effective in human medicine and is now emerging in veterinary medicine through PetCure Oncology’s growing national network of cancer care centers.
-With unprecedented precision – and delivered with the intent to cure – SRS/SRT offers a host of benefits that make it a powerful option for pets determined to be appropriate candidates.
+With unprecedented precision – and often delivered with the intent to cure – SRS/SRT offers a host of benefits that make it a powerful option for pets determined to be appropriate candidates.

 How can SRS/SRT be completed in just 1-3 sessions when traditional radiation therapy takes 15-21 sessions?

 Because SRS/SRT is so much more precise than traditional radiation therapy, a higher dose of radiation can be delivered to a target in a single treatment.
 With traditional radiation therapy, the dose must be “fractionated,” or divided into many more treatment sessions, in order to minimize the radiation exposure to the surrounding healthy tissue.

 Then how does SRS/SRT result in fewer side effects?

 The same submillimeter precision that allows for increased damage to tumorous tissue also helps to spare the healthy tissue that surrounds a tumor.
 As a result, this method of radiation therapy can minimize or avoid the complications and side effects often associated with traditional radiation therapy or chemotherapy.
-While every pet will react differently, most patients experience little more than fur discoloration over the treatment site.
+While every pet will react differently, many patients experience little more than fur discoloration over the treatment site.